NationalSecurityAgency/qgis-shapetools-plugin/readme.md

 ### Line of Bearing

 **Bearing** is the angle measured in degrees, in a clockwise direction from the north line.
 A **line of bearing** is the line drawn from a starting point in the direction of the **bearing** for the selected distance.
-The line of bearing uses geodesic math to be accurate along the Earth's surface.
+The line of bearing uses geodesic math to find the shortest path and is accurate along the Earth's surface.

 ### Polygon